 Summer’s here!
 If you’re planning to hit the road or grab a flight with your family, you’re in luck: there’s still time to plan that quintessential family summer vacation.
-Whether you’re looking for summer vacation ideas to go big with an international trip or stay close to home with a weekend getaway, we’ve got you covered.
+Whether you’re looking for summer vacation ideas to go big with an international trip or stay close to home with a weekend getaway (and Chicago Legoland), we’ve got you covered.
 Here are our top family vacation destination picks, for every category under the sun.
 Don’t forget the sunscreen!

 Summer Vacation Ideas